 Media and collaborations:

-- In Google, search for their name and business name to see if they’ve been featured on other websites
+- In Google, search for their name and business name to see if they’ve been featured on other websites.

-- In Google, search for interviews – Interview + “NAME” (try their business name too)
+- In Google, search for interviews – Interview + “NAME” (try their business name too).

-- In Google, search for guest posts – Guest + “Name” (try their business name too)
+- In Google, search for guest posts – Guest + “Name” (try their business name too).

-- In iTunes, search for podcast interviews by searching for their name and business name
+- In iTunes, search for podcast interviews by searching for their name and business name.

 - Where have they been featured?
 What are the topics of those features?

-Phase 3 – Summarize the information
+Competitive Content Analysis: Step 3 – Summarize the Information

 - What are most of the taglines like? → What’s your unique tagline?

-- What formats are most people using?
+- What formats are they using? → What’s your format?

-Now that you've completed your competitive content analysis, I hope that in addition to seeing opportunities to take your own content to the next level, that you also see how well you're already doing.
+Once you've completed your competitive content analysis, I hope that in addition to seeing opportunities to take your own content to the next level, that you also see how well you're already doing.

 All of us can benefit from a little insight but often don't know where to find it.
 What you’ve just done is create your own panel of industry experts.
 Now you just have to make the most of their insights!